Please select a component in the block.

 - Modifiers

-Interaction & Behavior
+Interaction & behavior

 - Transitions/Motion: Include details on easing functions, durations, and animation (e.g., “Use --motion-duration-quick-1 for smooth transitions”).